A complete how-to guide for learning languages from A1-C2

 I hope you found this info helpful, and I’m happy to help if you have any questions.
 You can find me on LinkedIn, Twitter, or Instagram.

 You can also find me on Cultural Reads, a blog I started two years ago where you can learn about the cultures of different countries by reading about their most important books, films, and songs.
-Make sure to check out my newsletter if you want my best content delivered in your inbox every two weeks.
+Make sure to check out my newsletter if you want my best content delivered to your inbox every two weeks.

 Lucas Weaver from the Weaver School